AMX-10P

 The AMX-10P is a French amphibious infantry fighting vehicle.
-It was developed after 1965 to replace the AMX-VCI in service with the mechanized regiments of the French Army.
-The first prototypes were completed in 1968.
-Production commenced between 1972 and 1973.
+It was developed from 1965 onwards to replace the AMX-VCI in the French Army.
+It served with the French Army from its introduction in 1973 until its retirement in 2015, when it was fully replaced by the VBCI.

+The AMX-10P was also successfully exported, and continues to serve with several nations' militaries.
+It was selected by a number of Arab armies and has been operated by Iraq, Qatar, Saudi Arabia, and the United Arab Emirates.
+Special marine variants were developed for Singapore and Indonesia, including the AMX-10 PAC 90 fire support version with a 90 mm gun.

 The AMX-10P is fully amphibious, being propelled through water at speeds of up to 7 km/h by twin waterjets.
 It is fitted as standard with a trim vane and bilge pumps to assist with the flotation process.
-AMX-10Ps were popular with a number of Arab armies and have been operated by Iraq, Qatar, Saudi Arabia, and the United Arab Emirates.
-Special marine variants were developed for Singapore and Indonesia, including a fire support model known as the AMX-10 PAC 90, which mated the AMX-10P chassis to the complete turret and 90 mm gun assembly of the Panhard ERC-90 Sagaie.

-AMX-10Ps share a number of common transmission and chassis components with their armoured car counterpart, the AMX-10 RC.
+The AMX-10P shares a number of common transmission and chassis components with its wheeled counterpart, the AMX-10 RC.

 Development history

 The AMX-10P was developed by the Atelier de Construction d'Issy-les-Moulineaux (AMX) in response to a French army requirement for a new tracked armoured fighting vehicle to supplement or replace the ageing AMX-VCI.
 The first prototypes were completed around 1968.
 They were showcased to potential domestic and international customers at Satory in 1969.
 Production did not commence until the French Army placed its first order in late 1972.
 The first AMX-10Ps were delivered in mid to late 1973 to the 7th Mechanised Brigade stationed at Reims.

 French Army AMX-10Ps were fitted with a 20 mm autocannon in a Toucan II two-man turret with seating for a gunner and commander.
 Other one-man turrets could be fitted, as well as an observation cupola for training vehicles.
 Export variants of the AMX-10P abounded, including models equipped with battlefield surveillance radars, the ATILA artillery fire control system, a bank of HOT anti-tank missiles, 60 mm or 81 mm gun-mortars, and a large 90 mm gun.

 Greece was the first foreign power to purchase the AMX-10P.
 Between 1974 and 1977 the Hellenic Army ordered over 100 vehicles in three separate variants.
 Qatar ordered 30 AMX-10Ps in 1975, while Iraq, Saudi Arabia and Indonesia accounted for large export orders during the early 1980s.
 GIAT Industries accepted a final order from Singapore for AMX-10P PAC-90s in 1994, following which the production lines were closed.
 At this point 1,750 AMX-10Ps had been manufactured.

-Approximately 108 AMX-10Ps remaining in service with the French Army underwent extensive overhauls to improve their armour and mobility between 2006 and 2008, including new gearboxes and suspension systems.
-They are gradually being retired and replaced by the wheeled Véhicule Blindé de Combat d'Infanterie.
+108 AMX-10Ps underwent extensive overhauls to improve their armour and mobility between 2006 and 2008, including new gearboxes and suspension systems.
+By 2015, however, the AMX-10P had been entirely withdrawn from French service, being replaced by the VBCI.